Siirry sisältöön

 4. Musical heritage, entrepreneurship and cultural tourism

-These will be promoted through cultural innovations, tandem meetings for musicians and entrepreneurs and a community.
-This work package will focus on branding and promoting local cultural and musical heritage with possible products and innovations for cultural tourism.
+These were promoted through cultural innovations, tandem meetings for musicians and entrepreneurs and a community.
+This work package focused on branding and promoting local cultural and musical heritage with possible products and innovations for cultural tourism.

 5. A joint strategy for community involvement in safeguarding musical heritage for archives in the Aurora area